 B cells are a type of white blood cell that recognize and fight germs.
 When a B cell finds what it thinks is a virus, bacteria, or other germs, it creates a protein (BLyS) that attacks and latches onto that foreign invader in order to kill it.
 In an autoimmune disease like lupus, these B cells mistake healthy cells for invaders.1

-Belimumab does not bind B cells directly, but by binding BLyS, the drug limits the survival of reactive B cells, including those that attack healthy tissue.
+Belimumab does not bind B cells directly, but by binding BLyS, a B-cell survivor factor, the drug limits the survival of reactive B cells, including those that attack healthy tissue.
 This helps reduce the inflammation caused by lupus.1

 What are the possible side effects of belimumab (Benlysta)?